Cost to start your small business: What to budget & how to save

 3. Choose scalable tools

-Software tools that are ‘scalable’ let you start out with the low-cost basics and upgrade as you grow – a smart way to keep your day-one costs down with an eye to the future.
+Scalable software tools let you start with the basics and upgrade as you grow.
+This helps you keep your initial costs down and plan for the future.

 Xero is cloud-based accounting software that grows with your business.
 With features to streamline tasks and improve cash flow, and integration with over 1,000 apps, Xero has the tools you need as your business expands.